-2.50.
-The National Planning Policy Framework (Paragraph 48) allows for justified windfall sites to be included within 5-year supplies.
+- 2.54 The NPPF and PPG state that, where justified, windfall sites can contribute towards housing supply.
+However, it is discouraged and the emphasis on 'justification' and 'compelling evidence' that sites are realistic and will consistently become available must be set out. - 2.55 The NPPF (Paragraph 48) allows for justified windfall sites to be included within the 5-year supply.
 However, despite having previous trends of windfall delivery in the Borough, the Council will not factor this supply in the first instance as it is seen as a 'last resort' approach to housing delivery.
-Where it does become necessary to have regard to windfall sites, the Council will detail it in the HELAA Report.
+Where it does become necessary to have regard to windfall sites, the Council will prepare a separate assessment of windfall capacity, and factor this into the supply calculations.